IntuitDeveloper/SampleApp-TimeTracking_Invoicing-Java/README.md

 To create Eclipse .project and .classpath files for the project execute the following: _./gradlew eclipse_

 ## Testing the code
-The three types of tests in the project (and how to run them) are listed below.
+The two types of tests in the project (and how to run them) are listed below.

 ### Java JUnit tests
 1. _./gradlew test_